bfolder/BFPageControl/README.md

 ### Readme

-This is a page control for the Mac.
-Most of the methods are derived from the UIPageControl class in iOS.
+This is a page control for Mac OS X. Most of the methods are derived from the UIPageControl class in iOS.

 ### Screenshot